C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Optimization Benchmarks

-For the test function CHSC, C-GLISp can often find a near-optimal solution that is both feasible and satisfactory.
+For the test function CHSC, C-GLISp often find a near-optimal solution that is both feasible and satisfactory.
 The performance of GLISp is slightly worse than C-GLISp in terms of the number of times a feasible and satisfactory solution is obtained.
-Compared to C-GLISp and GLISp, PBO can identify a feasible and satisfactory solution with a relatively high chance but with a worse final outcome, see Table~\ref{tab:Benchmarks_result}.
+PBO can identify a feasible and satisfactory solution with a relatively high chance but still lower than both C-GLISp and GLISp.
+Also, its final outcome is worse, see Table~\ref{tab:Benchmarks_result}.

+Table~\ref{tab:Benchmarks_result} also shows that, within the same number of iterations, the median of the computed feasible constrained optima from GLISp is always closer to the global constrained optimum than the one computed from C-GLISp.
+This is because of the trade-off between trying to get a more accurate solution (which is often achieved by sampling multiple points close to the current best solution up to iteration $N$) and exploring a larger area to reduce uncertainty (in problems with unknown constraints, C-GLISp also tries to identify possible feasible regions).

+For our problem setting, we set a limit on the computational budget.
+Modification of the exploration term from~\eqref{eq:IDW-distance} to~\eqref{eq:z_comb} helps to better escape from local minima in the early iterations by encouraging the exploration of regions of $\domain$ further away from the current best solution.
+This modification is significant for problems with small feasible regions (relative to the search domain) and/or complex unknown constraints (\emph{e.g.}, numerical benchmark CHC).
+This is because the additional exploration introduced by the modification can help the solver identify the feasible region more quickly and start recommending feasible guesses faster, reducing the chance that the solver gets trapped into an infeasible local optimum.

+From the number of feasible solutions computed shown in Table~\ref{tab:Benchmarks_result} and the computed optimizers displayed in Fig.~\ref{fig:CHC_100_tests}, we observe that the situation of trapping into an infeasible local optimum occurs to GLISp more frequently than to C-GLISp.
+However, GLISp can achieve a solution closer to the constrained optimum than C-GLISp (Table~\ref{tab:100_tests_result_dist}) when GLISp successfully identifies the feasible region.
+This is because more computational budget is then used to get closer to the optimum than to explore other potentially feasible regions as in C-GLISp.
+For problems where testing an infeasible solution is expensive and/or dangerous, it is better to be conservative and have a less optimal but feasible solution.
+As a result, C-GLISp is preferred over GLISp under these problem settings.

 Overall, the results on the numerical benchmarks show that both C-GLISp and GLISp can approach near-optimal solutions within a small number of function evaluations.
-In all of the three benchmarks, both C-GLISp and GLISp outperform the PBO (Table~\ref{tab:Benchmarks_result}, Fig.~\ref{fig:100_tests_result_dist}).
-An explanation for the superior performance of C-GLISp is that it explicitly leverages on feasibility/satisfaction information in the acquisition function, while GLISp and PBO handle unknown constraints only through preference queries.
+In all of the three benchmarks, both C-GLISp and GLISp outperform PBO (Table~\ref{tab:Benchmarks_result} and~\ref{tab:100_tests_result_dist}).
+An explanation for the superior performance of C-GLISp in identifying feasible/satisfactory solutions is that it explicitly leverages feasibility/satisfaction information in the acquisition function, while GLISp and PBO handle unknown constraints only through preference queries.

-\section{MPC calibration}
+\section{MPC Calibration}